NextYearStudios/HangoutCore/README.md

 - Add Guild registration function in util.database. to begin supporting database saved data.
 - Add Ticket Cog for new devs to be able to build off of.
 - Create static page to display more detailed information on HangoutCore Project Status
+- Add per bot(config) directory specification. (each bot should be alowed to have it's own cog, log directory to avoid mixing bots)
+## Features
+- Config Support: Quickly swap bot information such as Description, Tokens, Intents, Prefixes, etc.
+- Config File Setup Process: HangoutCore streamlines config file creation by walking the user through a short setup process, allowing the user to quickly and efficiently create multiple config files for quick bot swapping.
+- Automated config Swapping: By simply running ```py hangoutcore -config ConfigName``` HangoutCore will automatically swap over to the desired config and store the selection for future use.
+Once you run the command above you can simply run the bot like normal until you're ready to swap once again.
+- Automated Token Swapping: Multiple tokens in your config file?
+HangoutCore will automatically prompt the user to ensure the right token is chosen every time.
+Want to skip the prompt?
+Simply run ```py hangoutcore -token [INTEGER]``` to choose from the list of tokens.
+- Detailed Terminal Output: With a simple glance you're able to tell if your bot is running as it should.
+With colored terminal classes you can very easily tell apart Errors from normal output.

 ## Installation
 ###### Please note it is assumed you already have Python, and VirtualEnv installed prior to this installation.
 If you do not have both installed please do so before continuing.
 1. ### *Clone Repository Via Terminal:*